-Peritoneal mesothelioma affects the lining of the abdomen and is the second-most common form of cancer caused by asbestos, with approximately 500 cases diagnosed annually in the US.
+Peritoneal mesothelioma develops in the lining of the abdomen (the peritoneum).
+It is the second most common form of cancer caused by asbestos, with approximately 500 cases diagnosed annually in the US.

 Key Points about Peritoneal Mesothelioma

 - Approximately 20 percent of all mesothelioma cases develop in the peritoneum.